-Quenneville has been a proven winner throughout his coaching career, posting an 801-464-77-115 record over parts of 19 years as a Head Coach in the NHL, including eight years with the St. Louis Blues (1996-2004) and three with the Colorado Avalanche (2005-08).
-His 801 wins lead active head coaches and rank second in NHL history, while his 1,457 games behind the bench also lead active head coaches and rank third all-time.
-The Windsor, Ontario, native has guided 17 of his 19 teams to the postseason, which includes reaching the conference finals on six occasions, as well as postseason berths in eight consecutive seasons from 2009 to 2016 with Chicago.
+Quenneville has been a proven winner throughout his coaching career, posting an 851-487-77-124 record over parts of 20 years as a head coach in the NHL, including eight years with the St. Louis Blues (1996-2004) and three with the Colorado Avalanche (2005-08).
+His 851 wins lead active head coaches and rank second in NHL history, while his 1,539 games behind the bench also lead active head coaches and rank third all-time.
+The Windsor, Ontario, native has guided 18 of his 20 teams to the postseason, which includes reaching the conference finals on six occasions, as well as postseason berths in nine consecutive seasons from 2009 to 2017 with Chicago.
 He owns the franchise record with 76 playoff wins and paces active NHL head coaches with 118 overall postseason victories.

 He retired as an active player after the 1991-92 season, when he served as a player-coach for the American Hockey League's St. John's Maple Leafs.
-Quenneville broke into coaching with the AHL's Springfield Indians before serving as an Assistant Coach for the Quebec Nordiques/Colorado Avalanche organization for two and a half seasons.
-He helped Colorado capture the 1996 Stanley Cup in that position.
+Quenneville broke into coaching with the AHL's Springfield Indians before serving as an Assistant Coach for the Quebec Nordiques/Colorado Avalanche organization for two and a half seasons and helping Colorado capture the 1996 Stanley Cup.

 Quenneville and his wife, Elizabeth, have three children: Dylan, Lily and Anna.